Log Dashboards

 Example Use Cases

-• Error vs success request ratio
+• Error vs success ratio

 • Service traffic share